 8. When can I register for master’s courses?

 It is possible to register for master’s courses even though you have not graduated officially for your bachelor’s.
-For example, your last marks have not been entered in the student information system (AIR) before the application deadline for courses.
-You can even register for master’s courses if your last sufficient bachelor's mark is entered into the student information system in the first two weeks of the new study period (see also 5).
-But only register for master’s courses if you are almost certain that your last mark will soon and in time be booked.
+For example, your last marks have not been entered in Osiris before the application deadline for courses.
+You can even register for master’s courses if your last sufficient bachelor's grade is registred in Osiris before the halfway point of the new period (see also 5).
+But only register for master’s courses if you are almost certain that your last grade will soon and in time be booked.